CancerRegistryOfNorway/cancer-survival-measures/readme.md

 ## *Embarrassingly parallel* computing of predictions

-The code will split jobs and start as many Stata sessions on the local machine as possible restricted by available system resources
+The code will split jobs and start as many Stata sessions on the local machine as possible, restricted by available system resources

 see https://gitlab.kreftregisteret.no/tamy/cancer-survival-measures/-/blob/master/dofiles/prediction/parallell_sessions.do